Robert Steele & Company: Steamships

 By the 1840s the firm was well known as a producer of high-quality wooden-hulled paddle steamers.
 These were used as packets on coastal runs between ports like Glasgow and Liverpool or on short ocean crossings between Britain and mainland Europe, or Britain and Ireland.
 One of these was the Unicorn (650 tons) and was bought by Samuel Cunard and made the first Atlantic crossing for his firm.
 Steeles also built the hull of the SS Columbia in 1840, which became one of four steamships used by Cunard to fulfil the Royal Mail contracts awarded the enterprising Canadian.
 Steele’s went on to work on all but four of the first thirteen Cunard steamers.

 Steele’s prominence in the first generation of steamship construction was short-lived.
 Wooden-hulled paddle steamers were soon superseded by iron-hulled vessels that were faster, stronger and cheaper to maintain.
-These in turn were made redundant by vessels with screw propellors rather than paddles.
+These in turn were made redundant by vessels with screw propellers rather than paddles.
 The introduction of iron-hulled vessels marked the end of Steele’s association with Cunard.

 To meet the changing times Robert Steele II in 1854 opened a bigger yard at Cartsdyke West and began to build screw-steamers with iron hulls.
 The first of these, launched later in 1854, was the S.S.
 Beaver.
 This was followed two years later with a contract to build the SS Canadian (2,000 tons) for the Allan Line.
 The firm went on to build many more screw steamers for the line and these were used as packets between the U.K. and Canada.
 Orders for the Allan Line and other owners saw Steeles again in the mainstream of British shipbuilding.